The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness (EDS).

 Nonprescription sleep aids:

 Some sleep aids are available without a prescription (over-the-counter, or OTC), but an OTC sleep aid may be no safer than a prescription sleep aid, especially for older people.
-OTC sleep aids contain diphenhydramine or doxylamine, both antihistamines, which may have side effects, such as daytime drowsiness or sometimes nervousness, agitation, falls, and confusion, especially in older people (see Over-the-Counter Drugs: Older People).
+OTC sleep aids contain diphenhydramine or doxylamine, both antihistamines, which may have side effects, such as daytime drowsiness or sometimes nervousness, agitation, falls, and confusion, especially in older people (see Older People).

 OTC sleep aids should not be taken for more than 7 to 10 days.
 They are intended to manage an occasional sleepless night, not chronic insomnia, which could signal a serious underlying problem.
 If these drugs are used a long time or stopped abruptly, they may cause problems.

-Melatonin (see Medicinal Herbs and Nutraceuticals: Melatonin) is sometimes used to treat insomnia, especially in older people, who may have a low level of melatonin.
+Melatonin (see see Melatonin) is sometimes used to treat insomnia, especially in older people, who may have a low level of melatonin.
 It may be effective when sleep problems are caused by consistently going to sleep and waking up late (for example, going to sleep at 3 am and waking up at 10 am or later) —called delayed sleep phase syndrome.
 To be effective, melatonin must be taken when the body normally produces melatonin (the early evening for most people).
 Otherwise, melatonin can worsen sleep problems.
 Use of melatonin is controversial.
 It appears to be safe for short-term use (up to a few weeks), but the effects of using it for a long time are unknown.
 Also, melatonin products are unregulated, and thus purity and content cannot be confirmed.

-Many other medicinal herbs and dietary supplements, such as skullcap and valerian, are available in health food stores, but their effects on sleep and side effects are not well understood.
+Many other medicinal herbs and dietary supplements, such as skullcap and valerian, are available in health food stores, but their effects on sleep and their side effects are not well understood.

 Essentials for Older People